gitter-badger/admin-docs/docs/source/troubleshooting.rst

     If this command fails with the error message ``exception: login failed`` you know that your username / password combination is wrong.
 Please, make sure you spelled the username and password correctly.

-    In order to check the second issue, jump to section Configure MongoDB > Add a database user for Effektif.
+    In order to check the second issue, jump to section :ref:`add-mongodb-user`\ .
 This section lists all necessary roles and explains how to verify that the Effektif user has all the required roles.
 Especially the restore and backup commands require certain roles to work properly.